Amoebic dysentery is caused by a specific parasite. You may develop amoebic dysentery if you:

 You will be asked about your symptoms and medical history.
 A physical exam will be done.

-Your doctor may need tests of your bodily fluids and waste products.
+Your doctor will need tests of your bodily fluids and waste products.
 This can be done with:

 Images may need to be taken of your bodily structures, especially your liver.
 This can be done with: